siegeon/magic.lambda.scheduler/README.md

 wait.tasks.execute:foo-bar-task-1
 ```

+**Notice** - This slot does not synchronize access to your tasks, such as when executing a scheduled task
+does.
+This allows you to have multiple tasks executed simultaneously, contrary to a scheduled task which
+will never be executed simultaneously as another scheduled task is executing.

 ## Workflows and the Magic Task Scheduler

 The above allows you to persist a _"function invocation"_ for later to execute it, once some specified condition